 Living under someone else’s thumb is damaging to the spirit.
-There are different ways the parents in American Crime have tried to control their kids.
+We see that very clearly in the different ways the parents in American Crime try to control their kids.
 In my office, I see the effects of the shoulds.
-The have tos.
+The “have to’s.”
 The chain of believing the only way to be loved is to please.
-To be what they want – and deep inside, hating it.
+It’s damaging to be what they want – and deep inside, hating it.
 Really hating it.
 But seeing no way out.

 I’m not blaming the parents.
 They have their own understandable pain and fear.
 It’s important, though, to know the effects.
 What can we learn from the characters and from each situation as it’s slowly revealed?

 We don’t yet know what happened to Aubry (Caitlin Gerard).
 Why she became a foster child.
 Or, exactly, who these foster parents are.
 Whatever happened to her, it wasn’t good.
 Her foster parents want to help.
 They come through in a crisis.
 Yet, as hard as they try to do the right thing, they don’t “get” Aubry or her desperate need to be loved for who she is.
 Carter does.

 That’s his appeal.
 And, drugs make everything else disappear.
 There’s no question Aubry needs help.
 But, what kind of understanding and care does she need to accept that help?
 If her mother stays in Modesto – is it to understand Aubry, or another maneuver to keep her under a watchful and controlling eye?